frankthetank001/HoNfigurator/README.md

 2. Fill in the basic information requirements (defaults will be remembered):
 3. Make sure your Discord ID is provided, this is the 12 digit number found by right clicking your name in the members list in discord and selecting ``Copy ID``
 4. Select to deploy single or all servers.
-5. Servers will automatically start and you will receive a message from your bot.
+5. Servers will automatically start and you will receive a message from your bot with the next steps.

-### Example: If 2 total servers selected
+#### Example: If 2 total servers selected
 This will configure and deploy 2x hon servers in the following SERVER_HOME locations:
 ```
 <hon_directory>\instances\hon_server_1\		= SERVER_1_HOME